 That chapter of my life shares the pages with those of 28 other amazing women.
 They’ve taken the opportunity to tell a chapter of their own story of life on the move, and invite you to share some special moments with them.

 Find out what life was like for a young British woman in pre-war Syria.
 Discover how it feels to be told you’re moving to Siberia.
 Learn why Dubai is just like Bradley Cooper.
-Experience the emotion of an emergency evacuation from Central Africa.
+Experience the emotion of an emergency evacuation from Congo.
 Relish the surreal logic of Saudi Arabian bureaucracy.
 Laugh out loud at encounters with an Italian mother-in-law.

 Those are some of my own favourites from this collection of stories.
 Whether you are deep in the intensity of your own ‘life on the move’, or simply enjoy reading encounters with other places and cultures, you’ll find plenty more of your own highlights in these pages.